 Mr. Au Yeung Yiu Chung ("Mr. Au Yeung") was appointed as joint Company Secretary on 11 March 2019.
 Mr. Au Yeung is an associate member of The Hong Kong Institute of Chartered Secretaries and The Institute of Chartered Secretaries and Administrators in the United Kingdom.
 Mr. Au Yeung is an International Certified Valuation Specialist holder and a Certified M&A Dealmaker issued by the China Mergers & Acquisitions Association and the Museum of Mergers and Acquisitions in the People's Republic of China.
-Mr. Au Yeung is currently a company secretary of Code Agriculture (Holdings) Limited (stock code: 8153), the issued shares of which are listed on GEM.
-Mr. Au Yeung is also currently an executive director of eForce Holdings Limited (stock code: 943), the issued shares of which are listed on the Main Board of the Stock Exchange.
+Mr. Au Yeung is currently a company secretary of Farnova Group Holdings Limited (stock code: 8153), the issued shares of which are listed on GEM.